Help Pave the Way to Safer Roads

 Don’t miss the opportunity for your voice to be heard.

-Voting in the 2017 Worst roads campaign tied up on May 1, 2017.
-The three-week campaign saw significant engagement, which earned Queenston Street, the title of Niagara’s Worst Road.
-The road has also landed itself on Ontario’s Worst Road list as the fifth worst in the province, up one notch from 2016.
+Voting in the 2018 Worst roads campaign saw a major rise in voter participation.
+The campaign saw significant engagement, which earned Drummond Road, the title of Niagara’s Worst Road.
+The road has also landed itself on Ontario’s Worst Road list as the sixth worst in the province.

 Photos from the road...